EXECUTIVE DIRECTOR AND FOUNDER

 Jim Craig, his wife Lynn, and twin daughters Danielle and Samantha live in Wildwood with two cats and a dog named Bow.
 Jim is a practice manager for Phase 5 Consulting and his wife is a technology architect for the Sisters of Mercy.
 The Craig family have been long-time child sponsors of a girl in our boarding school program.
 Jim is Secretary of the Board of Directors and a member of the Fundraising and Finance Committees at Mitrata-Nepal.

-Nina Balsam became involved with Mitrata through her association with Christine Schutz's meditation group, Sunday Sangha.
-Nina learned of Mitrata events through Christine and started regularly attending them.
-Christine knew Nina was a lawyer with a Master's in Nonprofit Management, and asked her to join Mitrata's Board of Directors.
-Nina is a member of Executive Committee specializing in board development.
+Nina Balsam became involved through her association with Christine Schutz's meditation group, Sunday Sangha and started regularly attending events.
+Nina is a lawyer with a Master's in Nonprofit Management and serves as a member of the Board Development Committee.
 Nina grew up in Miami, came to St. Louis for law school and never left.
-Nina has a 32 year old daughter in Fort Collins and is about to become a grandmother.
+Nina has a 32 year old daughter in Fort Collins and is a grandmother.

 Dr. Pamela Caraffa has been a clinical and organization psychologist for 36 years, specializing in leadership development, building cultures that enable people to thrive, and transformational change for businesses and not-for-profits of all sizes.
-After 10 years of sponsoring a child with her husband, Pam joined the Mitrata board in 2016 to assist in board development.
+After 10 years of sponsoring a child with her husband, Pam joined the Mitrata board in 2016 and is the Chair of the Board Development Committee.

 David Floeh has enjoyed being in the lives of hundreds of families as a financial planner since 1986, and currently is located in Clayton, Missouri, practicing with two other planners as Floeh, Green & Fichter.
 David is a member of the Finance Committee.
 David Floeh and wife, Tracy, love to travel together and are making a difference in the world with numerous charitable interests, particularly with animals and children, specifically, sponsoring two sisters through Mitrata.
 David has two grown daughters, Natalie and Jessica.

 Rick Hendin is the former Director of Human Resources for Boeing Military Aircraft, a business unit within Boeing's Defense, Space, and Security sector, based in St Louis, Mo.
 He retired from Boeing in July 2017.
 He was introduced to Mitrata through Christine and was very fortunate to join nine other sponsors on the 2014 trip to Nepal.
 The highlight among many highlights was meeting and getting to know "our children" and meeting his long-time sponsored child, Bijaya.
-He is also a member of the Finance and Sponsorship Committees, and has visited Nepal four times.
+He is also Chair of the Finance Committee and a member of the Sponsorship Committee, and has visited Nepal four times.

 Pam Hughes is a life-long teacher and counselor who retired seven years ago.
 She currently works part-time as a prevention specialist for the National Council on Alcoholism and Drug Abuse.
 In her spare time, she loves to travel and explore the outdoors.
 She was introduced to Mitrata-Nepal through her friend, Toni Schmidt.
 As Pam learned more about the work of Mitrata, she became inspired and excited about the opportuinty to make a real difference in the life of a child.
 She believes that empowering the children of Nepal will impact generations to come.
 She sponsors a girl with significant special needs and serves as Chair of the Sponsorship Committee.